WSO2Telco/product-ids-extensions/sso-enhancement/README.md

 ### Installation

-1. Copy and repalce `basicauth.jsp` to `<IS_HOME>/repository/deployment/server/webapps/authenticationendpoint/basicauth.jsp`
+1. Copy and replace `basicauth.jsp` to `<IS_HOME>/repository/deployment/server/webapps/authenticationendpoint/basicauth.jsp`

 2. Check correctly code comments are available 182 to 246 lines in basicauth.jsp file